 2. Sea kayaking in Antarctica

 With just the gentle sound of paddles breaking the water, sea kayaking is an incredibly tranquil way to discover Antarctica.
-Kayaking is available with a number of operators, including Silversea, Seabourn, Oceanwide Expeditions, Lindblad Expeditions, Quark Expeditions, Hurtigruten and Aurora Expeditions.
+Kayaking is available with a number of operators, including Silversea, Seabourn, Lindblad Expeditions, Quark Expeditions, Hurtigruten and AE Expeditions.
 Excursions take place in small groups (4-20 people), usually in tandem kayaks with a support zodiac available, as you weave through ice floes and search for wildlife swimming in the clear polar waters.

 3. Snorkelling and diving in Antarctica